balkan-archaeology/balkan-archaeology.github.io/index.md

 conference to be published in the [Bulgarian e-Journal of Archaeology](http://be-ja.org/).

-The conference in 2016 is the fourth *Filov Symposium* and the first with international participation.
+The conference in 2016 was the fourth *Filov Symposium* and the first with international participation.

 # News